- Use your basic analytics data to supplement results data

 Basic reports provide you with key insights about your different visitor segments, such as who they are and where they come from.
 Use this data to identify target audiences and consider ways to optimize your site experience for those segments.
 These reports also help you interpret the results that you collect in Optimizely.

-The number of unique visitors directly impacts how long it takes to run a test.
-Testing during traffic surges can help speed up optimization.
+The number of unique visitors directly impacts how long it takes to run an experiment.
+Experimentation during traffic surges can help speed up optimization.

 How many unique visitors enter your site at different intervals: a day, a week, or a month?